Free Online Resources

 Australian Human Rights Commission – Human Rights Education Resource

 The Australian Human Rights Commission has developed a new set of human rights education resources for teachers called rightsED.
-This kit aims to help students develop a critical understanding of human rights and responsibilities, as well as developing the attitudes, behaviours and skills to apply them in everyday life.
+This kit aims to help students develop a critical understanding of human rights and responsibilities, as well as developing the attitudes, behaviors, and skills to apply them in everyday life.

 Blueprints for Violence Prevention